 There’s a whisper of nostalgia about a night spent under canvas: the promise of simple, adventure-packed days, topped off with long, lazy nights beside the fire.
 Today, however, you can leave the tent pegs at home, thanks to a growing collection of luxury camping hotels around the world.
 With chrysalis-like cabins in Sri Lanka to shepherd’s huts in the Cotswolds, lakeside yurts in Patagonia and temple-gazing tents in the Himalayas, it’s never been easier to slum it in style surrounded by the world’s most dramatic landscapes.
-Follow our pitch for the best glamping destinations around, and find your private slice of Swallows and Amazons seclusion.

 The Other Side, Bahamas